manujosephv/GATE/README.md

 Although the PyTorch Tabular (which is a dependency) installation includes PyTorch, the best and recommended way is to first install PyTorch from [here](https://pytorch.org/get-started/locally/), picking up the right CUDA version for your machine.

-Once, you have got Pytorch installed, just use:
+Once, you have got Pytorch installed, clone the repository and run the following command:
 ```
  pip install -r requirements.txt
 ```